Last updated: 13 May 2025

 Four ways to protect your pension under the new rules

-Now is a good time to rethink how you'll protect, manage, and access your wealth.
+Now is a good time to rethink how you'll protect, manage, and access your cash during retirement.
 Here are four things to consider:

 1. Review your pension withdrawal strategy